Blog

 Hi [Client first name],

-Just a quick reminder that your [service] with [Business name] is booked for tomorrow at [time] at [address].
-If access details have changed or you need to reschedule, reply to this email or call [number].
+Just a quick reminder that your [service] with [Business name] is booked for tomorrow at [time].
+We will attend at [address].

 [Business name]

-Visits where the client needs to prepare access, paperwork, or equipment
+Any visit where the client has to prepare the space or documents

 Hi [Client first name],